-We are offering 5,625,000 shares of our common stock.
+We are offering 4,687,500 shares of our common stock.
 This is our initial public offering and no public market currently exists for our common stock.
-The initial public offering price is \$16.00 per share.
+We expect the initial public offering price to be between \$15.00 and \$17.00 per share.

-We have been approved to list our common stock on the Nasdaq Global Market under the symbol "GRAY."
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "GRAY."